Garage Floor Resurfacing: Fix a Pitted Garage Floor

 For a nice-looking finished edge under the overhead door, we applied a heavy-duty vinyl weather strip (Photo 5) that we picked up at a local home center.
 Just be sure to dry the slab along the location with a hair dryer so your adhesive will work properly.

+Spread from the middle of the puddle.
+Push the squeegee forward under moderate pressure to work the resurfacer into the concrete and force it into pores and pits.
+Then drag it back to eliminate edge ridges and to smooth the coating.
+Continue spreading until you get even coverage.
+Aim for a thickness of 1/8 in.
+When you’ve covered the whole floor, let it cure for 24 hours before you drive on it.
 This is the time to recruit a helper.
 You’ll need one person to mix and another to spread resurfacer.
 Take two minutes to read the directions before mixing.
-The key to a smooth, lump-free mix is to let the resurfacer “slake,” that is, sit in the bucket for a few minutes after the initial mixing.
+The key to a smooth, lump-free mix is to let the resurfacer 'slake,' that is, sit in the bucket for a few minutes after the initial mixing.
 Then mix a bit more (Photo 6).
 It’s also good to have a slat of wood on hand to scrape the sides of the bucket as you mix.

 Saturate the concrete with water and then use a broom to push out any puddles from the pitted areas or low spots.
 The concrete should be damp when you apply the resurfacer, but not wet to the touch.
 Pour the mix into a puddle on the slab and immediately spread it (Photo 7).
 Work quickly and carefully, blending each stroke into the previous one until you get a nice, uniform look.
 Smooth the resurfacer along the side walls by pulling the squeegee toward you.
 As you reach the edge of the door weather strip, use your steel trowel to gently blend the resurfacer against the weather strip.
 You can remove the excess with the trowel and drop it into a bucket.